dmitrybilyk/easyboot/src/main/java/com/learn/easyboot/solid/solid.md

 L iskov Substitution principle - We should be able to use the derived class anywhere we can use it's parent.

-Rules:
-1. Exact method argument type in parent and subclass
-2.

-I nterface Segregation - Should have more interfaces with less responsibility rather than to have single with everything
+I nterface Segregation - Should have more interfaces with less responsibility rather than to have single with everything to avoid empty implementations.
 D ependency inversion principle - Classes should depend on abstractions, not on particular implementations